The PDFs on Your Website Need to Be Accessible

 As is the case with all initiatives designed to ensure WCAG compliance, inventory and auditing of PDFs for accessibility sets the stage for more sustainable web strategies, greater inclusivity, and better UX for all.

-For more on the how and why of ensuring PDF accessibility, take a listen to a recoding of our webinar on the topic: "Yes.
+For more on the how and why of ensuring PDF accessibility, take a listen to a recording of our webinar on the topic: "Yes.
 The PDFs on Your Website Need to be Accessible."